DelNov/T-Flows/readme.md

 ```

 Since the all streamwise and spanwise boundary conditions are periodic, we
-prescribe the desired mass flux through the computational domain with:
+prescribe the desired volume flow rate through the computational domain with:
 ```
 #-------------------------------------------------
-# Prescribed mass flow
+# Prescribed volume flow rate
 #
 # Re = 13000
 # nu = 1.5112e-5